How do you play Mozak?

 Who are we?

-The Center for Game Science at the University of Washington focuses on solving hard problems facing humanity today in a game based environment.
-Our focus is on scientific discovery games, games that discover optimal learning pathways for STEM education, cognitive skill training games, games that promote human creativity, games that explore collective over individual intelligence, and many more.
+The Center for Game Science is aresearch lab at the University of Washington that focuses on solving hard problems that face humanity today but doing so in a game-based environment.
+Our focus is on scientific discovery games; games that discover optimal learning pathways for STEM education, cognitive skill training games, games that promote human creativity, and games that explore collective over individual intelligence.

 Art and Interface: Brian Britigan, Saira Mortier

-Marketing and Publicity: Nova Barlow, Hannah Krakauer, Jennifer Pawlosky, Rob Piercy
+Marketing and Publicity: Saira Mortier, Jennifer Pawlosky, Rob Piercy

 System Administration: Ric Gray